krishh210/hello-world/README.md

 # hello-world
-creatig first repository for learning github
+creatig first repository for learning github.

+This change is made to learn about commits